To Catch a Predator: Herndon, Virginia

-Mira Loma, Riverside County, California
+Mira Loma, California

-The third installment of the series was a two-hour special aired in February 2006.
-The operation was located at a house on Riverboat Drive in Riverside County, California, and was the first done in cooperation with local law enforcement officials.
-During this sting, 51 men were arrested over three days and charged with felonies, so many that at one point, law enforcement personnel were unable to keep up with them.
-One other person arrested was charged with a misdemeanor.
-The men arrested included a criminal investigator working for the Department of Homeland Security who was later fired and, for the first time, two men who claimed to have seen previous Dateline investigations of online perpetrators trying to have sex with minors.
-When confronted by Hansen, another man crafted an elaborate story claiming that he had walked and rode a bus for several hours to the sting house to leave a note inquiring about construction work.
-The lead detective for this investigation, Chad Bianco, was elected Sheriff of Riverside County in 2018.
+Fifty-one men were caught in Mira Loma, California, over the course of three days.

 Greenville, Ohio

-The premise behind the fourth Dateline investigation was to see if the problem of internet predators was as big a problem in small towns as it was in big cities, so Dateline set up operations in Greenville, Ohio.
-In total, 18 men were arrested over a three-day period between March 24th and 26th, 2006.
+The premise behind the fourth Dateline investigation was to see if internet predators were as big a problem in small towns as in big cities, so Dateline set up operations in Greenville, Ohio.
+In total, 18 men were arrested over three days between March 24 and 26, 2006.

 Fort Myers, Florida

-By June 30, 2009, all the cases stemming from investigations in Fort Myers, Florida made it through the court system.
+By June 30, 2009, all the cases stemming from investigations in Fort Myers, Florida, made it through the court system.
 Of the 24 men captured as a result of the investigation, 20 were convicted of using the Internet to solicit a child for sex.
-The 20 convicted men have to register as sex offenders for the rest of their lives.
+The 20 sentenced men were ordered to register as sex offenders for the rest of their lives.
+Among them included a Sunday school teacher, Brian Emmons, a teen mental health counselor; Peter Ernandez, a youth counselor and medical student who was studying to be a pediatrician, who stripped naked; Marvin Lakhan, Fredi Fernandez, a security guard at the Miami National airport, as well as Clifford Wallach, a man who brought his son to the house.
 Most of them were also put on sex offender probation.

-Fortson, Georgia
+Fortson (Columbus), Georgia

-The sheriff's department in Harris County, Georgia had arrested 20 men over four-and-a-half days in another sting operation.
+The sheriff's department in Harris County, Georgia, had arrested 20 men over four-and-a-half days in a sting operation in Fortson, a suburb of Columbus.

 Shortly after the first half of this investigation aired, the Georgia Governor's office announced a new Child Safety Initiative which would triple the number of special agents in the Georgia Bureau of Investigation dedicated to catching Internet predators and double the number of forensic computer specialists dedicated to helping prosecute computer crimes.

 Petaluma, California

 In January 2010, Lt.
-Matthew Stapleton of the Petaluma Police Department credited a To Catch a Predator sting operation with scaring potential predators away from Petaluma.
+Matthew Stapleton of the Police Department of Petaluma, California, credited a To Catch a Predator sting operation with scaring potential predators away from Petaluma.
 Referring to later decoy operations by local police, Stapleton said, "As soon as they found out that we were from the Petaluma area, they completely cut off communication with us."

 However, after six days of testimony, a judge threw out the case against one of the defendants and criticized the tactics used by Dateline's partner, Perverted-Justice, for engaging in entrapment.